denisw/redux-preboiled/docs/guides/reducers.md

 ## Replacing `switch`

-As shown in this guide's introduction, you can chain multiple `onAction` sub-reducers as an alternative to the `switch` reducer pattern.
+As shown in this guide's introduction, you can chain multiple `onAction` sub-reducers as replacment for the `switch` reducer pattern.

 ```js
 const counterReducer = chainReducers(